Summer Skin Care SOS.

 Physical sunscreens contain active mineral ingredients (tiny reflective particles) that deflect the UVA and UVB rays away from your skin.
 These tend to last longer when in the sun, although not when doing exercise as it can easily rub/ sweat off.
 Physical sunscreen is a better option for sensitive skin types as there is less chance of irritation, and less chemicals being absorbed means fewer pores clogged and less chance of blemishes.

 A sunscreen with both chemical and physical properties will offer great protection (prevent pigmentations, wrinkles and skin cancers); check compatibility by doing a patch test before and remember to apply throughout the day.
-One that we love is Environ’s RAD SPF, it also includes added anti-oxidants- vitamin’s E and C therefore offering protection three ways!
+One that we love is Environ’s RAD SPF, it also includes added anti-oxidants- vitamin’s E and C therefore offering protection in three different ways whilst also having many benefits on the skin.

 Re-hydrate before you de-hydrate!
 50-60% of a persons body weight is made up of water, it’s a major component of our muscles and organs.
 Seeing as the skin is the largest organ in the body, it’s imperative to stay hydrated throughout the day.
 Aim to drink 1.5 – 2 litres/ day minimum to keep skin cells hydrated and plump and to allow any fluid retention (puffiness) to disperse